w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 <br>

-We should use some special php wrapper to compress the content of `config.php`.
+We should use some special php wrapper to compress the content of `config.php` first.

 And `php://filter/zlib.deflate` is your best friend!

-use `zlib.deflate` to compress the content and then decompress it by using `zlib.inflate`.
+Use `zlib.deflate` to compress the content and then decompress it by using `zlib.inflate`.

 Script: